FloopInc/GumiPY/README.md

 - Hardcoded
 - Function not handled properly
 - A rarely bug Connection issue if you host it using server (idk?! i think its just me lol)
+- If you have trouble failing to request the url for the hotfix graber, you can replace the hotfix.py code with the [old version](https://github.com/FloopInc/GumiPY/blob/491bfc744303962b4aa270472e274474463fd23f/command/hotfix.py) & modify code to grab the latest hotfix from [this repo](https://github.com/PutraZC/HSR_Data/blob/main/hotfix.json)

 ### License
 This project is licensed under the GPL-3.0 license - see the LICENSE file for details.